|

 - Don't be afraid to make an offer.
 A lot of sellers

 price things so they can haggle.
-Try to group things.
+A great garage sale shopping tip is to group things.
 I like

 to buy full boxes of stuff.